brianthomas/heroku-buildpack-nltk/Readme.md

 This package will also install compiled runtime libraries for BLAS, LAPACK, ATLAS, and Fortran, which are needed by NumPy and SciPy at runtime.

-### Known Issues and TODOs (from the original project we forked from, not sure
+### (Possible) Known Issues and TODOs

-now how much these apply)
+These all come from the original project we forked from, not sure now how much these apply to this project.

   1. Scikit-learn can be installed, but may not pass all tests.
 For example, scikit-learn 0.14.1 installed with NumPy 1.9.0 and SciPy 0.13.3 did not